 You can also short-cut this step by purchasing pre-made gyro meat to just heat up according to instructions.
 If you want to make your own gyro meat from ground lamb, I highly recommend this recipe from Food Network’s Alton Brown.
 There’s a Tzatziki sauce you could make in that link as well!

 You may also substitute pork or chicken for the lamb in the linked recipe as well for a more authentic Greek flavor.
-Whatever you decide to do, get your meat simmering and then proceed to the next step.
+Whatever you decide, get your meat to simmer and proceed to the next step.

 Step 3: Chop your veggies.